t3ron131/Domain-Generalization-on-Fundus-Images-Segmentation/README.md

 !pip install surface-distance/
 ```

-For the requirements of `segmentation-models-pytorch`, install the packages by `!pip install -r requirements.txt` or in the notebook:
+For the requirements of `segmentation-models-pytorch`, install the packages by `pip install -r requirements.txt` or in the notebook:

 ```python
 !pip install torchvision>=0.5.0